 By Focus Home Interactive

 Like many young children, my daughters love horses.
-Until they have a horse of their own ‘Planet Horse’ gives them seven different breeds to choose from, train and explore the world with.
+Until they have a horse of their own horse games such as ‘Planet Horse’ gives them seven different breeds to choose from, train, and explore the world with.
 There are three different game types that include Show Jumping, Cross Country and Fantastic Rides.
 The graphics are perfectly passable and the game is surprisingly enjoyable.

 Most of the Lego game franchises can be found on the Mac store including Lego Superheroes and The Lego Movie, however, the Lego Star Wars saga is the funniest and the best value for money as it includes content from all six movies.